manujoz/mjo-litui/docs/mjo-slider.md

 -   Consider the range size when setting min/max values
 -   Use tooltips for sliders where precise values matter
 -   Provide value prefixes/suffixes to give context (%, $, etc.)
--   Test with both mouse and touch interactions
+-   Test with both keyboard and mouse/touch interactions
--   Consider disabled state styling for better UX
 -   Use consistent color schemes across related sliders
+-   Provide helper text for complex sliders using `aria-describedby`
+-   Consider using `formatValueText` for better screen reader announcements

 For additional theming options, see the [Theming Guide](./theming.md).